 Philippines shocks co-host New Zealand 1-0 for its first win at the Women's World Cup

-WELLINGTON, New Zealand — With its first goal at its first Women's World Cup the unfavored Philippines achieved its first win Tuesday, shocking co-host New Zealand 1-0 in a Group A match made contentious when a potential equalizer was disallowed.
+WELLINGTON, New Zealand — Philippines made history at its first Women’s World Cup with its first goal and first win Tuesday, holding on under pressure to upset co-host New Zealand.

-New Zealand achieved its first World Cup win when it upset Norway in the tournament's opening match five days ago.
-And so for the first time in six World Cups, the Football Ferns entered a match as favorite, almost certain with another win to become the first team to reach the round of 16.
+The New Zealanders only five days earlier had celebrated their first win in six trips to the Women’s World Cup.

-But Sarina Bolden scored the Philippines' historic match-winner from its first shot on goal in the 24th minute, flipping the script and silencing a packed stadium of 33,000 mostly newly-minted Kiwi soccer fans.
+Sarina Bolden scored the historic match-winner in the 24th minute and goalkeeper Olivia McDaniel — one of 18 U.S.-born or based players in the Philippines squad — produced a tireless performance to frustrate New Zealand as it desperately tried to rally.

 “I’ve got everyone else’s tears all over my eyes, it’s so emotional,” Philippines coach Alen Stajcic said.
 “You saw how long New Zealand had to wait for its first win — six World Cups — and (for Philippines) to get it today was incredible.